Feeling a twinge partway through your cycle? It could be ovulation pain.

 While it’s unlikely anyone actually knows what the exact moment of ovulation feels like, research has found that ovulation pain often occurs on the same day as LH levels peak ‒ the day before the egg is released.

-How long should ovulation pain last?
+How long does ovulation pain last?